Healing Guide

 Green CP has essentially no effect on combat.
 Use whatever you find useful

-• Many people find the movement speed boosts from Steed’s Blessing (movement speed while out of combat) and Gifted Rider (mount speed) particularly handy
+• Many people find the movement speed boosts from Steed’s Blessing (movement speed while out of combat) and Gifted Rider (mount speed) fairly universally handy

 Gear